Skip to Content

 2

-Prevention schedules the replacement outside operating hours.
+Prevention classifies the risk and schedules the replacement outside operating hours.

 3